joereynolds/life/docs/index.md

 Projects that looking back, I don't want to do, or have already been done and better by someone else.

+- you-dont-need-vimwiki.md - You probably don't need it for simple cases.
+- writing-with-vim.md A guide to setting up a 'writing environment' for Vim (Vimwiki, Goyo etc...)
 - abandoned.md